AincradOT/platform/docs/architecture/gcp.md

 ## Scope

-The GCP platform Terraform root is located under `cloud/` in the `platform` repository.
-It manages:
+The GCP platform Terraform is organized into separate roots in the `platform` repository:

+- `0-bootstrap` creates the bootstrap project and GCS state bucket
+- `1-org` creates organizational folders and shared services project
+- `2-environments` creates dev and prod environment projects

+These manage:

-- enabling the GCP organisation for Terraform usage
+- GCP organisation folders (shared, dev, prod)
-- a bootstrap project for shared services
+- Bootstrap project for state storage
-- a GCS bucket for Terraform state with versioning
+- GCS bucket for Terraform state with versioning
-- a KMS key for encrypting state and secrets
+- Environment projects for dev and prod
-- environment projects for `dev` and `prod`
+- Shared services project for logging and Secret Manager
-- service accounts for CI and Ansible
+- Service accounts for CI operations (to be added)
-- Workload Identity Federation (WIF) configuration for GitHub Actions

 It does **not** manage individual workloads such as game servers or web applications.
 Those live in separate repositories and projects.